 The second video storage option is an SD card.
 Each camera includes an 8GB encrypted SD card that works exclusively with the Lyric C1 and C2.
 Unlike most cameras that allow you to upload videos to your computer by removing the SD card, the encrypted SD card that comes with the camera can only be viewed via the Lyric App.
 From there, you can download clips onto your smartphone or tablet's onboard storage.
 The SD card is removable, so if you want, you can replace it with an unencrypted SD card of your own.
 The camera supports a card size of up to 64GB.
 Take note that the local SD card storage option is a backup storage option.
 All videos go to the cloud regardless, but if the camera loses connection and detects motion, the event clip will be temporarily saved to your SD card.

 Lyric C1 and Lyric C2 are both part of the Honeywell Lyric line of devices, which mostly consists of thermostats and sensors.
 That said, they integrate well with other Lyric devices.
 Unfortunately, the integrations end there.
 Although Lyric C1 and Lyric C2 were both originally announced to work with HomeKit, the feature is still noticeably missing from both cameras.
 Is it just a delayed integration or are they permanently backing out of their commitment?
 Only time will tell.
 For now, the two cameras are compatible with nothing but other Lyric products.

-Lyric C1 is available for purchase on Amazon for $119.00.
+Lyric C1 can be purchased on Amazon.com.
 The package includes the camera, its magnetic base, a 6-foot power adapter, and the encrypted 8GB SD card.

-Lyric C2 is also available on Amazon for $169.99.
+Lyric C2 is also available on Amazon.
 It includes the same accessories as the Lyric C1.